Skip to main content

 Image

 This auction process is not for everyone.
 Mahnken warns that if you originally booked connecting cabins or accessible cruise rooms, you will not be guaranteed the same if your upgrade is accepted.
-Also, you won’t be able to pick your cabin location for the upgrade; in that way, it’s like a guarantee room.
+Also, you won’t be able to pick your cabin location for the upgrade.
+In that way, it’s like a guarantee room.

 7. Accept an offer from the upgrade fairy